 Fellowships are awarded every year to established and promising scholars with the aim of fostering a critical commitment to inquiry in the theory, history, and interpretation of art and visual culture.
 As part of our commitment to fostering diverse engagements with the visual arts, RAP particularly seeks to elevate constituencies, subjects, and methods that have historically been underrepresented in the discipline.
 These fellowships are intended to nurture a variety of disciplinary approaches and support new voices in art history.

 In our fellowships, we will seek to eliminate barriers in academia, museums, and arts institutions by supporting scholarship that reveals the systemic inequalities of art history as a discipline and challenges us to address these inequalities as we move forward differently.
-In order to work toward this, we are introducing three new fellowships:
+In order to work toward this, we are introducing these new fellowships:

 Caribbean Art and Its Diasporas Fellowship